-Soft and flakey jack-o’-lantern hand pies stuffed with a sweet pumpkin filling.
-They’re made with just a couple simple ingredients, and are just the right ratio of dough to filling!
-These pumpkin hand pies are a fun alternative to traditional pumpkin pie, and are gluten free, dairy free and refined sugar free.
+Meet my soft and flakey jack-o’-lantern hand pies stuffed with a sweet pumpkin filling!
+They’re made with just a couple simple ingredients, and are just the right ratio of dough to filling.
+These pumpkin hand pies are a fun alternative to traditional pumpkin pie, and are gluten free, dairy free, and refined sugar free.
 They can even be made nut free and sugar free!

 Where did you get your pumpkin cookie cutters?